AsliAktas/clinical-bridge/README.md

 # Clinical Bridge

+**In one sentence:** Clinical Bridge is a Python tool that converts AI-generated disease risk predictions into a standardized format that hospital information systems can read.

+**A bit more detail:** SleepFM, an AI model developed at Stanford, analyzes overnight sleep recordings (polysomnography) and predicts a patient's risk for over 130 conditions — atrial fibrillation, dementia, heart failure, and more.
+But SleepFM's raw output is just a number, like `{"risk_score": 0.85}`.
+Hospital information systems can't store or interpret raw numbers — they need data structured according to international standards (HL7 FHIR) with universal medical codes (SNOMED CT).
+Clinical Bridge sits between these two worlds: it takes the model's output, validates it, classifies the risk level, attaches the right medical terminology codes, and produces a `FHIR R4 RiskAssessment` resource that any compliant hospital system can consume.

+*Built and maintained by Aslı Aktaş, a Computer Engineering student in Türkiye exploring AI-clinical interoperability as an independent extension to the SleepFM ecosystem.*

+**Status:** Reference implementation · Single condition (AFib) · Mock-data validated · Not certified for clinical use **License:** MIT · Open source · Contributions welcome

 **A type-safe adapter that converts [SleepFM](https://github.com/zou-group/sleepfm-clinical) CoxPH survival analysis predictions into HL7 FHIR R4 RiskAssessment resources.**

 Clinical Bridge sits between AI model output and clinical information systems, handling input validation (Pydantic), clinical terminology mapping (SNOMED CT), risk stratification, and standards-compliant resource generation (FHIR R4) — so researchers don't have to.